helderhernandez/helderhernandez/README.md

 # About me 👋
+🚀 I have been programming since 2018 and have worked mostly with relational databases and web applications (API´s and SPA)

+👨‍🎓 I am studying computer systems engineering at UTEC university

 🌄 I live in El Salvador

-👨‍🎓 I am studying computer systems engineering at UTEC university

-🚀 I have been programming since 2018 and have worked mostly with relational databases and web applications (API´s and SPA)
+🤝 You can contact me on [Linkedin](https://sv.linkedin.com/in/helder-hern%C3%A1ndez-4b70a5178)

 <img src="https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif" width="500" height="300" />